PyroLife ITN Training Event 4:

 Organised by PyroLife, WIMEK and PE&RC

 Integrated landscape fire management requires an overview of several disciplines.
-Therefore, the PyroLife Innovative Training Network contains four PhD courses based on understanding three aspects of landscape fire: 1) climate, risks and impact, 2) human dimensions and planning aspects, 3) science-policy interaction.
-These three courses are followed by a fourth course 4) integrated fire management, where the way forward towards building and implementing an integrated fire management is discussed and developed.
-This is the final course of this four-PhD-course series, focusing on integrated fire management.
+Therefore, the PyroLife Innovative Training Network contained four PhD courses based on understanding three aspects of landscape fire: 1) climate, risks and impact, 2) human dimensions and planning aspects, 3) science-policy interaction.
+These three courses were followed by a fourth course 4) integrated fire management, where the way forward towards building and implementing an integrated fire management was discussed and developed.
+This was the final course of this four-PhD-course series, focusing on integrated fire management.

-The goal of this PhD course is to bring people with different scientific backgrounds together to discuss challenges and solutions of achieving an integrated approach.
-Through invited talks, interactive discussions, group work and field visits you will work on a range of topics relevant to integrated fire management, including lessons learned from other fields.
-In small groups coached by an international expert in the field, you will develop a perspective on a subtopic of integrated fire management, illustrated with a core visual, to be submitted for publication.
-As such, participants will work on specific topics in pyrogeography and wildland fire science, but with the aim of an integrated vision in mind.
-At the end of the course, we will return to the questions what is integrated fire management, what is the way forward, and how does your work will contribute to this way forward.
-Course activities and lodging is arranged in a single location, to facilitate networking and making informal connections outside of the official schedule.
+The goal of this PhD course was to bring people with different scientific backgrounds together to discuss challenges and solutions of achieving an integrated approach.
+Through invited talks, interactive discussions, group work and field visits students worked on a range of topics relevant to integrated fire management, including lessons learned from other fields.
+In small groups coached by an international expert in the field, they developed a perspective on a subtopic of integrated fire management, illustrated with a core visual, to be submitted for publication.
+As such, participants worked on specific topics in pyrogeography and wildland fire science, but with the aim of an integrated vision in mind.
+At the end of the course, we returned to the following questions: what is integrated fire management, what is the way forward, and how will your work contribute to this way forward.
+Course activities and lodging were arranged in a single location, to facilitate networking and making informal connections outside of the official schedule.

-Central to the groupwork and the course discussions will be the question to what extent lessons learned in a specific context are local or whether they are universal or global, and the question of the diversity of knowledge and people needed for this topic.
+Central to the group work and the course discussions was the question “to what extent lessons learned in a specific context are local or whether they are universal or global”, and the question of the diversity of knowledge and people needed for this topic.

-This is a 3-ECTS (84 hours) PhD course, for which the plenary portion takes place in Ede, The Netherlands (76 hours).
-For work-life balance considerations, the program is scheduled such that travel to and from the venue may be done during weekdays, and one day of free time is planned during the course itself.
-Participants are expected to dedicate 8 hours to prepare for the course in two ways: 1) to prepare insights/lessons that others can learn from your own research that are relevant for integrated fire management, and 2) to read materials relevant to the group assignment.
+This was a 3-ECTS (84 hours) PhD course, for which the plenary portion took place in Ede, The Netherlands (76 hours).
+For work-life balance considerations, the programme was scheduled so that travel to and from the venue was done during weekdays, and one day of free time was planned during the course itself.
+Participants were expected to dedicate 8 hours to prepare for the course in two ways: 1) to prepare insights/lessons that others can learn from your own research that are relevant for integrated fire management, and 2) to read materials relevant to the group assignment.

-more information on how to prepare will be sent at least three weeks before the course starts
+More information on how to prepare was sent before the course started.

-This course covers the integration of knowledge and lessons from a range of different disciplines across the social sciences, environmental sciences and engineering.
-We therefore target PhD candidates working on integrated fire management, as well as PhD candidates working on specific social, environmental or engineering aspects who are interested in placing their work in a broader inter- and transdisciplinary context.
-It is not required to have followed a PyroLife course before, yet it is required to work on a landscape fire related topic and be interested in contributing to integrated fire management.
+This course covered the integration of knowledge and lessons from a range of different disciplines across the social sciences, environmental sciences and engineering.
+We therefore targeted PhD candidates working on integrated fire management, as well as PhD candidates working on specific social, environmental or engineering aspects who were interested in placing their work in a broader inter- and transdisciplinary context.
+It was not required to have followed a PyroLife course before, yet it was required to work on a landscape fire related topic and be interested in contributing to integrated fire management.

 In-person module | ||